Germany: Annual inflation hits highest rate since 1993 | DW | 06.01.2022

 The rise in energy prices was expected to remain the biggest driver of increases in prices.

-"There is still a sense that (euro area) inflation could surprise to the upside for longer than expected, so markets have to position for the view that the ECB could capitulate and move earlier on rates," Mizuho rates strategist Peter McCallum to the Reuters news agency.
+"There is still a sense that (eurozone) inflation could surprise to the upside for longer than expected, so markets have to position for the view that the ECB could capitulate and move earlier on rates," Mizuho rates strategist Peter McCallum told Reuters news agency.

-The European Central Bank is striving for an annual inflation rate of 2%
+The European Central Bank strives for an annual inflation rate of 2%.

 lo/rt (dpa, AFP, Reuters)